We're still dreaming of that high slit dress Mariah Carey wore on her last "Merry Christmas Everyone!" To show - ExBulletin

 The singer’s silky slip dress is by Jonathan Simkhai and featured a low-cut neckline, and she stepped out in Louis Vuitton heels.
 Mariah always knows how to add a little extra sparkle, and she did just that with a long shimmering pendant necklace, matching drop earrings and sparkly bracelets to top it all off.
 While her performance look was perfect for Christmas, this look is totally New Years inspired.

-READ MORE: Mariah Carey drips in diamonds as she walks the streets of New York in a high-slit black dress
+READ MORE: Mariah Carey drips in diamonds as she hits the streets of New York in a high-slit black dress

 |